henryjuho/hj_barton/CV.md

 "Towards understanding the mechanisms and forms of mutation in birds"

-### MBiolSci Biology at the University of Sheffield (September 2011 – June 2015) - 1st
+### MBiolSci Biology at the University of Sheffield (September 2011 – June 2015)

+Awarded a 1st.

 ### Maidstone Grammar School, Maidstone (September 2003 – June 2011)